ramwel/ZinoPro_FC_V1.0.25/README.md

-unpacking and trying to modify the firmware Zino pro
+unpacking and trying to modify the firmware Zino pro from Habsan